The question “How much money do I need to retire?” is often seen as impossible to answer – or an impossibly large answer.

 You won’t earn any money from working during retirement.
 We’ve already clarified though that this isn’t true for almost half of the population.

 You won’t gain money from any other sources during retirement, such as through inheritance or social security.
-While social security in most developed countries is not expected to be provided at the same level in the future as it has historically, you are still likely to receive some, minimal income from this.
+While social security in most developed countries is not expected to be provided at the same level in the future as it has historically, you are still likely to receive a small amount of income from this.

-You won’t adjust your spending during downturns, nor will you naturally spend less as you age.
-On the first point, this is more than likely incorrect given that most people would normally make small adjustments as needed during more difficult times.
+You won’t adjust your spending during downturns.
+This is more than likely incorrect given that most people would normally make small adjustments as needed during more difficult times.

 (For example: if you have calculated that you need to withdraw $40,000 from your portfolio each year but then you earn $5,000 from other sources in a particular year, you will ultimately only need to withdraw $35,000 that year to fund your lifestyle)